+Other notes

-Formerly referred to the Fire and Emergency Services Authority of Western Australia Act 1998, the short title of which was changed to the Fire and Emergency Services Act 1998 by the Fire and Emergency Services Legislation Amendment Act 2012 s.
+1 Formerly referred to the Fire and Emergency Services Authority of Western Australia Act 1998, the short title of which was changed to the Fire and Emergency Services Act 1998 by the Fire and Emergency Services Legislation Amendment Act 2012 s.
 5. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-3 Repealed by the Mining Act 1978.
+2 Repealed by the Mining Act 1978.